by Susan Flantzer © Unofficial Royalty 2017

 James and Joan had eight children:

 Upon returning to Scotland after an absence of 18 years, James found that Scotland was in horrible condition, with much poverty and lawlessness.
-He vigorously set about transforming his kingdom and made him many enemies.
-In addition, there were still doubts about the validity of the first marriage of Robert II, James’ grandfather, and this raised questions about James’ own right to the throne of Scotland.
+He vigorously set about transforming his kingdom, and made him many enemies.
+In addition, there were still doubts about the validity of the first marriage of Robert II, James’ grandfather, and this raised questions about James’ right to the throne of Scotland.
 James found himself facing challenges from descendants of his grandfather’s two marriages.
 He knew he had to crush the power of his cousin Murdoch Stewart, 2nd Duke of Albany to strengthen the crown’s power and restrain the power of the lawless nobles.
-A Parliament held in Perth in 1425 issued orders for Murdoch’s arrest and in May 1425 a trial was held at Stirling where Murdoch, his sons Alexander and Walter Stewart, and his father-in-law Duncan, Earl of Lennox were all found guilty of treason and immediately executed.
-Murdoch’s third son James fled to Ireland, where he would spend the remainder of his life in exile.
+A Parliament held in Perth in 1425 issued orders for Murdoch’s arrest, and in May 1425 a trial was held at Stirling where Murdoch, his sons Alexander and Walter Stewart, and his father-in-law Duncan, Earl of Lennox were all found guilty of treason and immediately executed.
+Murdoch’s third son James fled to Ireland, where he would spend the rest of his life in exile.

-James continued to rule Scotland with a strong hand and made numerous financial and legal reforms.
+James ruled Scotland with a strong hand and made numerous financial and legal reforms.
 He tried to reshape the Scottish Parliament on the English model, and in 1428 renewed the Auld Alliance with France.
 On this occasion, James arranged for the marriage of his eldest daughter Margaret to the French Dauphin, the future King Louis XI of France.
 However, Margaret died before Louis became king.
 Although James’ measures were effective, he created many enemies.

 On February 20, 1437, plotters supporting the claim to the throne of Walter Stewart, Earl of Atholl, a son of Robert II’s second marriage, broke into the Blackfriars Priory in Perth, Scotland where James and Joan were staying.
 The conspirators reached the couple’s bedroom where Joan tried to protect James but was wounded.
 James then tried to escape via an underground passage but was cornered and hacked to death by Sir Robert Graham.
 There was no strong support for the conspiracy and James’ assassins were soon captured and brutally executed.